Wacky-Mole/RareMagicPortal_3_Plus/Thunderstore/README.md

 #### **Special Colors:**
 - **Gold**: Endgame or Master portals.
 - **White**: Special-use portals for admins or VIPs.
 - **Rainbow**: Dynamic cycling colors when Portal Drink is active.
+OR rainbow Mode

 #### **Custom Features:**
 - **Admin-Only Colors**: Restrict some portal colors to server admins.
-- **Biome-Forced Colors**: Automatically assign colors based on the portal’s location.
+- **Biome-Forced Colors**: Automatically assign colors based on the portal’s Biome location.
 - **Manual Cycling**: Use shortcut keys to change portal colors on the fly.

 ---